Rick7118/social-media-content-analyzer-/README.md

 ### 1. Validate

-The application checks the file type and size before processing.
+The application validates the uploaded file before processing it, including its format and size.

-Maximum file size: **10 MB**.
+The maximum supported file size is **10 MB**.

 ### 2. Extract

-PDFs are processed with PDF.js.
-Image content and scanned documents use Tesseract.js when OCR is required.
+Text-based PDFs are processed with PDF.js.
+Images and scanned PDFs are processed with Tesseract.js when OCR is required.

 ### 3. Analyze

-The extracted text is evaluated for structural signals including:
+The extracted text is evaluated for structural signals such as:

-- opening/hook patterns
+- opening and hook patterns
 - sentence length
 - vague wording
 - interaction signals